meganz/MEGAchat/Readme.md

 `ccmake ../src/rtctestapp`
 In the menu, first hit 'c'.
 The config parameters will get populated.
 Then you need to setup the following paths:
 `webrtcRoot` - path to the trunk directory of the webrtc source tree
 `WEBRTC_BUILD_TYPE` - the build mode of the webrtc code, as built with ninja.
+This is the dir name specified to ninja with the -C option after `out/`.
 If you built with `-C opt/Release`, then specify `Release` here, similarly for Debug.
+* iOS
+This dir is normally `Release-iphoneos` or `Debug-iphoneos` to differentiate from simulator builds.

 `CMAKE_BUILD_TYPE` - Set this to Debug to build the webrtc module (not the webrtc stack itself) in debug mode `optMegaSdkPath` - Set up the path to the dir where you checked out and built the mega sdk repository (see dependencies).
 `optStrophePath` - Set the path to the dir where you checked out our verison of Strophe.
 No need to have built it,